 Christmas found us in Wisconsin.
 We stayed at my brother's house which is always a joy.
 Church on Christmas Eve.
 Dinner coupled with treasured family traditions at another brother's house.
 Christmas morning our nieces opened gifts.
 All of this conspired to push me closer to that moment when the worries and the work disappeared from my thought process.

 Before I started kindergarten, I wanted to read.
-As a child of Small Town America in the middle 1960s, learning to read was something that happened in school and not at home.
-Trepidation about going to school was assuaged when Mom explained that I'd finally learn to read.
+As a child of Small Town America in the middle 1960s, learning to read happened in school and not at home.
+Worry about school diminished when Mom explained I would learn to read.
 Finally.
-I often attempted to imitate my father's fine, tiny script, but the words in my mind just didn't correspond to the scribbles on the paper.
+Until then, I often tried to imitate my father's fine, tiny script, but the words in my mind just didn't correspond to the scribbles on the paper.
 These were my very first attempts at putting thought to paper.